monoira/minimalist-scoop-backup-with-bash/readme.md

 # scoop backup with bash => Minimalist Backup.

 ## Requirements
-- Be on any Microsoft Windows that has Bash or Git Bash installed.
+- Be on any Microsoft Windows computer that has Bash or Git Bash installed.

 ## How to backup
 - clone this repository
-- open this repusitory with Bash or Git Bash
+- open this repository with Bash or Git Bash
 - then type this inside:
 ```bash
 sh ./backup-scoop.sh